SweetAimP/airflow_k8ns/README.md

     helm repo add apache-airflow https://airflow.apache.org

 # Creating the deployment using as base the apache/airflow Docker image
-    helm upgrade --install airflow apache-airflow/airflow --namespace airflow --create-namespace
+    helm upgrade --install {releaseName} apache-airflow/airflow --namespace {namespace} --create-namespace

   * This command will create all the deploymente into the Kubernetes Cluster.
-If the namespace "airflow" doesn't exist it will be created.
+If the namespace doesn't exist it will be created.

 # Creating the deployment using as base a personal Docker image
-    helm upgrade --install airflow apache-airflow/airflow \
+    helm upgrade --install {releaseName} apache-airflow/airflow \
     --set images.airflow.repository={dockerHubRepo/mageName}\
     --set images.airflow.tag={tag} \
-    --namespace airflow --create-namespace
+    --namespace {namespace} --create-namespace

   * This command will create all the deploymente into the Kubernetes Cluster with the image used in the parameters.
-If the namespace "airflow" doesn't exist it will be created.
+If the namespace doesn't exist it will be created.

 # Updating the release environment using Values.yaml
 In case you want to update the release and change some values within the environment variables you can run the next command.